 Please refer to the ASHP Drug Shortages Resource Center for information on shortages of one or more of these preparations.

 For IV use only

 10.4 units (18.1 mg)

-Retavase (with reconstitution kit containing sterile water for injection diluent and a double-ended sterile dispensing pin)
+Retavase (with reconstitution kit containing sterile water for injection diluent and sterile dispensing pin)

 1. PDL BioPharma, Inc. Retavase (reteplase, recombinant) injection prescribing information.
 Freemont, CA; 2006 Jan.